 This volume brings together for the first time the most significant papers on the interpretation of objects and collections and examines how people relate to material culture and why they collect things.
 The first section of the book discusses the interpretation of objects, setting the ...

-Sandra H. Dudley
+Edited By Sandra H. Dudley

 Museum Objects provides a set of readings that together create a distinctive emphasis and perspective on the objects which lie at the heart of interpretive practice in museums, material culture studies and everyday life.
 This reader brings together classic and up to date texts on the nature and ...